 The garage door is very susceptible to hurricane winds due to its size.

 You can obtain a garage door bracing kit at many hardware stores.
 You can also use horizontal and vertical braces on each panel.
-Use wood or or metal braces that connect into the metal supports.
+Use wood or metal braces that connect into the metal supports.

 Lastly, be sure that your yard is well kept in case of a hurricane.
 Many times dead tree branches become weak during a storm and end up causing damage to your home.
 This is the same with shrubbery and ornaments in your yard.
 Be sure to put unnecessary items away when you know a storm is approaching.